 Have you ever been in a situation where all of a sudden guitar refuses to get in tune?
 No matter what you do, chords still sound badly detuned.
 Even though the tuner shows green light, ear says the tuning just isn’t right.
-We want to share the coolest tuning tip ever and it is guaranteed not only to help you with tuning but also to save money on strings.
+I want to share the coolest tuning tip ever with you.
+It is guaranteed not only to help you with tuning but also to save money on strings.

 Half a studio day tuning